 Sonnet 223

-Forgetting thus the battles that I’ve fought,
+Forgetting all the battles I have fought,

-Immersed instead ‘midst peace you bring me to;
+Ensconced within the peace you bring me to;

 Then can I smile as you in visions twirl,

-So ‘round the ballroom of my mind we whirl,
+As ‘round the ballroom of my mind we whirl,

 Uplifting hearts in joyful frivolity;